CASAs are trained, volunteers appointed by the Juvenile Court to ensure that the needs and best interests of the child are met.

 Sarpy County Attorney

-Lift Up Sarpy County manages funds for three programs for the Sarpy County Attorney: Teen Court, Mental Health Diversion and Victim’s Witness.
+Lift Up Sarpy County manages funds for three programs for the Sarpy County Attorney: Teen Court, Mental Health Diversion, Victim’s Witness and Drug Treatment Court.
 Teen Court and Mental Health Diversion give minor offenders the support they need to stay out of jail.
 LUSCI also manages funding for the Victim’s Witness courthouse dog, Manny, who helps bring calmness to those who have to testify.